jdobiasovsky/metric-test/README.md

 # metric-test
-R program for comparing efficiency of edit distance metrics.
+R program for comparing efficiency of edit distance metrics used in my diploma thesis.